Automated scanning and instant feedback

 Squatting on the left leg with arms crossed.

-Before the scan routine starts, each candidate is asked about their ability to stand on one leg.
+Before the scan routine starts, each candidate is asked they can independently balance or squat on one leg.

-For people with difficulties balancing on one leg we have created the so called Easy Mode.
-The person can rest the heel of the non weight bearing foot on the floor in front of them for stabilisation.
-Easy Mode is automatically triggered after a couple of failed attempts to perform the standard movement.
+For people with difficulties balancing on one leg we have created an Easy Mode that is less demanding on balance and strength.
+The person can rest the heel of the non-weight bearing foot on the floor in front of them.
+Easy Mode is automatically triggered after three unsuccessful attempts at the standard movement.

 Good data in means good data out!